FrankDMartinez/emma/to-do.md

 									1. If B has more votes recorded than A, record B as elected over A.
 									1. If A and B have the same number of votes recorded, one of the two is randomly selected and considered elected over the Other.
 (Note: other methods use other tie breaking means.)
 							1. If A would be elected over All Other Candidates in these 1-on-1 plurality elections:
-								1. A is the True Condorcet Candidate.
+								1. Record A as the True Condorcet Candidate.
-						1. If there is no Candidate selected as the True Condorcet Candidate, there is no True Condorcet Candidate.
+						1. If there is no Candidate selected as the True Condorcet Candidate:
+							1. Record the fact the election has no True Condorcet Candidate.
 				1. For each voting method:
 					1. Determine the Candidate elected by this method in this election.
 						1. Determine the Condorcet Candidate. ("CW wins 1-on-1 versus X, for all rivals X.")